nyinyithu18/nyinyithu18/README.md

 👀 I like coding and am interested in new technologies.

-🌱 I’m currently learning React and OCA exam.
+🌱 I’m currently learning Next js.

 🤝 I’m looking to collaborate on for full-stack projects.